 If you fancy wandering somewhere weird and interesting tonight, pop open the casette slot on your cyberdeck and jam in the Ambient Mixtape 16.
 It’s a collection of nine slow first-person games made around the theme “after hours” by nine developers.
-If you’ve followed walking simulators and other small interesting games on RPS, you’ll likely recognise folks like Connor Sherlock, Pol Clarissou, and Albert Lai.
+If you’ve followed walking simulators and other small interesting games on RPS, you’ll likely recognise folks like Connor Sherlock, Pol Clarissou, and Alice Lai.
 All the games are pay-what-you-want, and will take you to deserted desert highways, inside the Internet, onto rainy city streets, and who knows where else?

 All nine developers started out with the same theme and the same bit of first-person code (by Alex Harvey, one of that Tangiers mob).
 The organisers say the Ambient Mixtape “intends to showcase a diverse spectrum of independent developers and how their process interacts within shared constraints.”
 Yep, there’s nice variety in here.